Pranshu540/movie-rental-review-system-cs348/README.md

 ## Review System:
 - Users can create a review for a movie including a rating and comments
-- After creation users can modify or delete their reviews as desired
+- After creation, users can modify or delete their reviews as desired

 ## User Deletion:
 - Users can choose to delete their own account after logging in
-- After account deletion all reviews and rentals from the user will be deleted, movie rental quantities will be updated
+- After account deletion all reviews and rentals from the user will be deleted, and movie rental quantities will be updated

+## Movie Recommendation:
+- Users can see a list of recommended movies based on their favourite genre
+- If the user is not interested in one of the recommended movies they can remove it from their list to get a new recommendation